Research – WHIRLab

 – Developing a research-based dating app to examine relationship initiation (see this article for more info)

-– Examining how sleep shapes romantic relationships
+– Examining how (lack of) sleep impacts relationships

 – The role of gratitude in relationship quality